 Then by 9-ish pm I was utterly exhausted again and had to lie down.
 I think I managed to fall asleep by around ten and slept for only an hour.
 Woke with the left side of my body numb and tingling… Like Pins and needles on steroids.
 Left arm and leg.
 Dead.
 So my sis suggested I sit up in bed to help the blood flow back to my limbs, it did help, and here I am at 2 am still awake…

 Last night I also lost feeling in my left leg.
 I also had to sleep by ten and slept until ten this morning!
 Struggling to wake up in the mornings, not like me to sleep so late in the day.
 My mind has been all over the place too.
 Hard to form sentences at times, I’m forgetting words, or what I’m saying mid-sentence, it’s frustrating.
 Safe to say I’m in some sort of flare within a flare.

-Spending my time in bed colouring, surfing Internet, Netflix and daydreaming… Also known as recovery mode or what I like to call vegging.
+Spending my time in bed colouring, surfing Internet, Netflix and daydreaming… Also known as recovery mode.
 Minimum exertion activities.
 And by minimum exertion I mean activities that require little to no brain or body exertion!
 Typing is exhausting.
 And I’m getting sleepy again too… By the way, I haven’t showered in days, so I haven’t taken any new photos in a while.
 I’m hoping tomorrow can be a shower day!

 Sweet dreams all. xx

 December 3 is International Day of People with Disabilities.
 It's a great opportunity to raise awareness and make some noise all over the internet (and in real life) if you can manage it.

 The message I want to get across this year, is that not every disability is visible.